-At the Big Rock campsite the trail splits, and you can choose to climb up to the Broken Nose lookout (which is easy to spot from the highway due to it’s unusual shape) at an elevation of 962m, or continue up to the Summit.
+At the Big Rock campsite the trail splits, and you can choose to climb up to the Broken Nose lookout (which is easy to spot from the Bruce Highway due to it’s unusual shape) at an elevation of 962m, or continue up to the Summit.
 Since we had planned to camp at the summit overnight, we figured we had time to do both.
 After a short rest, we unhooked our smaller packs, packed a bit of food and the cameras, and stashed the larger packs behind some rocks.
 Then we were on our way up the next 400m rise.
 This time it was over a distance of 2km, meaning that there were some pretty steep parts along the way.

 Broken Nose Lookout

 This wasn’t the first time I’d been to Broken Nose, I had done so once before when I was just 9 years old.
 However it was well worth doing again.
 The view from here is arguably better than any others further up the main summit trail!
 As you step out onto the main rock you’re greeted by beautiful coastal landscape views of small towns, sugar cane crops, mountain ranges, and even the coral sea and the islands just off the coast.

 One part of the lookout has a rock on a slight rise that you can lay across to look straight down over the side; doing so really puts your location into perspective.

 The main rock at the lookout is a great place to stop for lunch; you won’t get any better views than from here, so it’s definitely recommended.

 After lunch, we began our descent back to the Big Rock campsite.
 During which, the bottom grip of one of my shoes started to peel off; and part way down it pulled off completely.
 Luckily for us though, duct tape does indeed fix everything, and we were able to make (multiple) running repairs (over the remainder of the hike).